 Change LPT port mode

-To configure this setting in CMOS setup and find the parallel port mode and change it from its current setting to the setting suggested by the peripheral manufacturer.
+To configure this setting in CMOS setup, find the parallel port mode and change it from its current setting to the setting suggested by the peripheral manufacturer.

-Tip: If you are not sure what to set this to we suggest bidirectional or EPP if available.
+If you are not sure what setting to use, we suggest bidirectional or EPP if available.

-If your printer or other peripheral manufacturer is suggesting a parallel port mode that is not available see if your motherboard manufacturer has a BIOS update to add this feature.
-If no BIOS update is available that extends the available parallel port modes it may be time to upgrade.
+If your printer or other peripheral manufacturer is suggesting a parallel port mode that is not available, see if your motherboard manufacturer has a BIOS update.
+If no BIOS update is available that extends the available parallel port modes, consider upgrading the computer motherboard.

 Change LPT port

-In addition to changing the LPT port mode it may be necessary to change from LPT1 (0x3BC) to LPT2 (0x378) or LPT3 (0x278).
-By default all computers will assign the LPT port to LPT1, if you wish to change this value either because of resource conflicts or because of the addition of additional LPT ports this setting can also be adjusted from AUTO to a manual setting in the computer CMOS setup.
+It may also be necessary to change from LPT1 (0x3BC) to LPT2 (0x378) or LPT3 (0x278).
+By default, all computers assign the LPT port to LPT1.
+If you're changing this value either because of resource conflicts or the need for addition LPT ports, change the setting to manual in the CMOS setup.